Crooked Lake Canal

 The Crooked Lake Canal was a canal in western New York, United States.
-Built from 1830-1833, the canal linked two Finger Lakes: Keuka and Seneca lakes.
+Built from 1830-1833, the canal linked two Finger Lakes: Keuka and Seneca.
 The name refers to the unusual shape of Keuka Lake, which was formerly called "Crooked Lake".
 The Keuka Outlet Trail now follows much of the route of the former canal.

 History

 Encouraged by local farmers and businessmen who expected returns from a canal linking the two lakes, the state authorized a canal survey in this area in 1828.
 It authorized construction in 1829.
 From 1830 to 1833, the canal and its locks were built along the Keuka Lake Outlet, a natural stream connecting the two lakes.
 The Crooked Lake Canal ran under 8 miles between Dresden on the west shore of Seneca Lake and Penn Yan at the northeast end of Keuka Lake, through a system of twenty-eight locks.
 By contrast, the entire Erie Canal (360 miles) had 90 locks at this time.
 The drop between Keuka Lake and Seneca Lake was a steep 270 feet.
 The final cost was $157,000.

 The canal opened in 1833 and immediately spurred economic growth in the region.
 It soon had to compete with newly constructed railroads though, which could offer faster service.
 Mill owners along the outlet stream had complaints about a lack of water throughout the operation of the canal.
 The original wooden locks soon rotted and were due for replacement with stone, at a cost of over $107,000.